Cyfrin/Updraft/courses/foundry/4-smart-contract-lottery/7-random-numbers-introduction-to-chainlink-vrf/+page.md

 Press on the blue button that says `Create Subscription`.
 You don't need to provide a project name or an email address, but you can if you want to.

 When you press `Create subscription` you will need to approve the subscription creation.
-Sign it using your Metamask and wait until you receive the confirmation.
+Sign it using your MetaMask and wait until you receive the confirmation.
 You will be asked to sign the message again.
 If you are not taken to the `Add Funds` page, go to `My Subscriptions` section and click on the id of the subscription you just created, then click on `Actions` and `Fund subscription`.
 Proceed in funding your subscription.

 The next step is adding consumers.
 On the same page, we clicked on the `Actions` button you can find a button called `Add consumer`.
 You will be prompted with an `Important` message that communicates your `Subscription ID`.
 That is a very important thing that we'll use in our smart contract.